 The dashboard is the first thing you’ll notice, but there’s much more.
 Use the personalized Investment Checkup Tool to see how your portfolio stacks up against benchmarks and what your goals should be.

 The Retirement Planner projects your earnings and expenses throughout your career and into retirement.
-You can adjust for potential windfalls or likely expenses, and you can even factor in your projected Social Security income and how it will affect your balances.
+You can adjust for potential windfalls or likely expenses and even factor in your projected Social Security income and how it will affect your balances.

 There is also a tool for analyzing your 401(K) and optimizing your assets to avoid brokerage fees that can significantly impact your savings.
 Everything is done with a commitment to security, and if you need more personalized service, it’s yours, but for a fee.